AleksandarJavorovic/cooktopia/README.md

 - I want to say to my wife:"Thank you for all your love and support. <3"
 - I want to thank to my mentor Mitko Bachvarov for tips and suggestions.
-- I want to thank to our tutors at CI Tutor Support for all their help.
+- I want to thank to tutors at CI Tutor Support for all their help.
+- I want to thank to CI Student Support for their understaing and help.

 [Back to Top](#table-of-contents)